metosin/compojure-api/README.md

 ; => ExceptionInfo throw+: {:type :ring.swagger.schema/validation, :error {:tags #{(not (#{:kikka :kukka} :kakka))}}}  ring.swagger.schema/coerce! (schema.clj:85)
 ```

-### Models and routes
+## Models and routes

-Models are integrated into endpoint-macros, allowing one to easily define input and return models.
-There is also smart schema-aware destructuring and automatic coersion for the data.
+Models can be used from extended route endpoint macros.
+You can define both input models & return models.
+Input models have smart schema-aware destructuring and do automatic data coersion.

 ```clojure
   (POST* "/echo"